ibm-cloud-docs/codeengine/cmd_defs.md

 ## Application commands
 {: #cli-application}

+An application, or app, runs your code to serve HTTP requests.
+An app has a URL for incoming requests.
+The number of running instances of an app are automatically scaled up or down (to zero) based on incoming workload.
+An app contains one or more revisions.
+A revision represents an immutable version of the configuration properties of the app.
+Each update of an app configuration property creates a new revision of the app.
  Before you use application commands, you must be targeting a [project](#cli-project).
-An application runs your code to serve HTTP requests.
-The application has a URL for incoming requests.
-Use application commands to create, display details, update, and delete applications.
 {: shortdesc}

 You can use either `application` or `app` in your application commands.
 To see CLI help for the application command, run `ibmcloud ce app -h`.